It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 8. Cloves

-You might not think of cloves as a bug repellent, but they work really well against some insects, including Asian lady bugs!
+You might not think cloves are bug-repellent, but they work well against some insects, including Asian ladybugs!

 Just put some whole cloves in a bowl and place them where there is an Asian beetle infestation.
 The scent will make them leave for another location.